 #6.
 See if the Dealer is Offering Auto Financing

 Always check with the dealer to see what auto financing may be available.
 While dealer financing typically can’t beat the terms you get at a bank or lender, if the car manufacturer offers financing, it could be as low as 0% APR or slightly higher, but sometimes better than what a bank can offer.
+You may not receive rebate offers if you take the 0% financing deal, again look at total cost.

 You may qualify if you have great credit and a low debt-to-income ratio.
 Car manufacturer financing usually requires very good credit, typically scores over 700.